chrissabato/lynx-node-scoreboard/README.md

 ====================
 Node.js Web Scoreboard for FinishLynx

++ LAN Version
+  + Runs on a local network — requires socket.io
++ WAN Version
+  + Runs on a webserver — requires pusher.com account

 ###Node Setup###
 --------------------
 + install node.js
-+ add node to PATH (windows installed doen't do this by default)
+  + add node to PATH (windows installer sometimes doen't do this by default)
     + open cmd prompt as administrator
     + SET PATH=C:\Program Files\Nodejs;%PATH%
 + create a folder for you Node project (c:\node)
-+ install socket.io node.js module
++ install socket.io node.js module (required for LAN version, not WAN)
   + must be in the same directory as the node project
   + from a command prompt
     + CD c:\node